 Planned VS. Unplanned Pregnancy

 PATH focuses on desire to have a child rather than on pregnancy for several reasons.
-Perhaps most importantly, questioning that focuses on desire for pregnancy excludes people without a uterus or who are not capable of or interested in pregnancy for themselves.
-None of these exclusions mean that the excluded person would not want to have a child, but these people otherwise would be excluded from the conversation.
+Perhaps most importantly, questioning that focuses on desire for pregnancy excludes people without a uterus and people who are not capable of or interested in pregnancy for themselves.
+The excluded person may want to have a child, but would be excluded from the conversation if the question was about desire for pregnancy.
 Also, in general, someone’s attitude regarding the acceptability of pregnancy is directly related to their thoughts and feelings about having a child.

 Certainly a person’s sentiment about pregnancy could influence their thoughts or feelings about having a child and PATH allows for that with the last question.
 An example of this could be that a person unsure or concerned about fertility may not strongly avoid pregnancy, in part, in order to gain reassurance about fertility.
 This apparent ambivalence can be addressed within a PATH framework so as to support rather than judge the person who is simultaneously holding two seemingly inconsistent desires.
 A binary frame does not allow for consideration of this nuance.
 If the nuance is not invited into the conversation, it is unlikely that someone’s internal motivations will be clarified.